masslbs/contracts/README.md

 - start anvil and deploy the contract locally run `run-and-deploy`
 - to redeploy the contract run `deploy-market`

-## Generating ABI.ts

-To generate the ABI bindings for use in in viem.sh

-- Go to the abi directory. `cd ./abis/js`
-- install the dependancies `pnpm install .`
-- run wagmi cli `pnpm wagmi generate`

-The resulting binding should be written to `src/abi.ts`

 ## Generate Go abi